vstartse/DevSecOpsBIU11/k8s-tutorials.md

 ## Helm

-Helm is the package manager for Kubernetes
+Helm is the package manager for Kubernetes.
 The main big 3 concepts of helm are:

 - A **Chart** is a Helm package.
 It contains all the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.